fedehsq/vault-auth-plugin/README.md

 - [PostgreSQL](https://www.postgresql.org/) as a database
 - [Swagger](https://swagger.io/) as a REST API documentation
 - [Sshwifty](https://github.com/nirui/sshwifty) as a SSH web client, with some modifications to allow the communication with the Vault
+- [Elasticsearch](https://www.elastic.co/elasticsearch/) as a search engine for logs and analytics solution
+- [Kibana](https://www.elastic.co/kibana/) as a data visualization platform for Elasticsearch
+- [Logstash](https://www.elastic.co/logstash/) as a data collection and processing pipeline

 ## Auth plugin for Vault
 A crucial step in the implementation of the system is the development of an authorization plugin for Vault.